On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Richtext

-If the selection event contains richtext content, each object is a richtext range that exposes a variety of methods for interacting with that particular portion of richtext:
+If the selection event contains richtext content, each object is a richtext range that provides methods for interacting with that particular portion of richtext:

 for (const content of draft.contents) {